risk-first/website/estimating/Risk-First-Planning.md

 ![Refactoring Subscriptions](/images/generated/estimating/planner/arrows.png)

-###### Show risks causing or preventing other risks using arrows
+##### Show risks causing or preventing other risks using arrows

+## Question 4: What Has The Biggest Impact?

+So far, we've been looking at each task individually, and trying to model how it's going to affect the [Balance Of Risk]() on our project.
+If you have plenty of spare talent and only a few tasks, then maybe that's enough and you can get to work on all the tasks that have a positive effect.

+The likelihood is that you're going to have to choose the highest-impact tasks to work on.
+That is, those that have the greatest [Payoff]() for the least [Stake]().

+## Objections

+### Hard Work?

+At this point, you might be thinking "this is a lot of work compared to Planning Poker, where I just have to pull a number out of my a**e every few minutes, representing how hard something is to do".
+Well, yes.
+I'm not going to sugar-coat this:  _product planning is actually really hard_.
+What we've developed here is a way to visually represent the trade-offs in the decision making process, so that we can engage the whole team.

-## Competing Goals
+### Competing Goals

 ![Goals](/images/generated/estimating/planner/goals.png)

 A confounding problem with goals is that _everyone has their own_.
 While the business might be there to _make money_, everyone else on the project will have their own _personal_ goals (as you can see on the diagram above).

-Where these are not aligned, we have the problem of [Agency Risk]().
+This s

 Let's consider the third task: refactoring the subscription model.